personalrobotics/forque_sensor_hardware/README.md

 ### Troubleshooting

-If you can't connect to the sensor, consider running ```sudo ifconfig eth1 192.168.1.2 netmask 255.255.255.0``` to setup networking temporarily or configure your ```/etc/hosts``` file like to set it up permanently:
+If you can't connect to the sensor, consider running ```sudo ifconfig eth1 192.168.1.2 netmask 255.255.255.0``` to setup networking temporarily or configure your ```/etc/hosts``` file like this to set it up permanently:

 ```
 auto eth1